ftrackhq/integrations/doc/introduction/index.rst

 within DCC applications were addressed but it was not easy to further customise within an existing studio environment.

-We realized our customers were not using the Connect integrations, more having them as a base for inspiration when writing their own integration plugins.
+We realised our customers were not using the Connect integrations, more having them as a base for inspiration when writing their own integration plugins.

 Initial development commenced at ftrack 2018, with the first public release by